Everything You Need to Know About Water Softeners

 - - Hard water stains in the shower

-- - Reduced efficiency of household appliances such as the washing machine and dishwasher
+- - Reduced efficiency of household appliances such as the washing machine, dishwasher, or shower

-If you see these signs, there's a strong likelihood that you need a hard water softener.
+If you see these signs, there's a strong likelihood th

 What is water softener salt?